Best Gifts for Campers

 Sometimes though, it’s nice to have a backup plan in case the sticks are too sharp or the dirt is frozen solid.
 Here are some of our favorites!
 If you need more inspiration, here is a post on 5 Ways to Add Fun at the Campsite!

-Gifts for Campers: Toys & Tools for Relaxation!
+Gifts for Campers: Youth Toys

 My kids LOVE Playmobil, and sets like these really save the day when the weather outside the tent is frightful, or the sun sets hours before the kids are ready for bed.
 The Playmobil Camping Adventure Building Set is the perfect gift for imaginative play.